umakantv/design-patterns/03. Decorator Pattern/README.md

 ```

-Decorators can add new methods or extend the existing methods, however, new behavior is typically added by doing computation before or after an existing method in the component.
+### Caveats

+Decorators can result in many small objects in our design, and overuse can be complex.

+If the code is dependent on the concrete types, then it is not advisable to use decorators.